 Was the exchange surprisingly personal rather than collegial?

 The truth is, many affairs start out innocently but over time, little by little, become inappropriately intimate.

 Discussing your concern might just nip potentially hurtful behaviors in the bud.

 Ultimately, even if your partner thinks that you are overreacting, he should endeavor to take your feelings into account by developing clearer boundaries with his co-worker.

 In healthy, loving relationships, people accommodate their partners’ vulnerabilities even if they don’t always understand or share them.
 Jealousy can be a part of relationships, at any stage.

 Keep in mind that how you approach your partner with your suspicions can make a big difference.

-Talk about your feelings rather than criticizing or accusing.
+Talk about your feelings rather than criticizing, accusing, controlling, blaming or shaming.
 Don’t let your inner & outer child parts act out in revenge, anger or collapse.

 This will increase the odds that your partner will react caringly rather than defensively.